Merge Rules

 Subtract

 Sets all values from high to low and subtracts the values.
-The subtracted value is stored in the master record.
+The resulting value is stored in the master record.

 Available for field types: Number, Currency.